NafisRayan/Mobile-Browser-Android-iOS/Readme.md

-The project you're working on is a mobile browser application developed using React Native.
+The project is a mobile browser application developed using React Native.
 It's designed to provide users with a customized browsing experience on their mobile devices.
 Here's a breakdown of its functionalities and features:

 ### Main Functionalities: